 Jammie Dodger biscuits are one of my favourites, I remember eating them as a child and always picking them first out of biscuit selection boxes.
 If you're not from the UK, they are a cookie with jam sandwiched in between two layers of biscuit.
 They have such a fun appearance - with the splash effect on the biscuit and heart shaped hole revealing the jam in the middle.
 It's no wonder they are the most popular kid's biscuit in the UK!
 I've incorporated yummy Jammie Dodger biscuits into these soft gooey Jammie Dodger Blondies, as well as adding some extra jam (because that's the best bit!)
 If you've not heard of blondies before, they are the white chocolate version of brownies, and if you enjoy these you'll love my Raspberry & White Chocolate Blondies too!

-I started by melting the butter and golden caster sugar together in a pan on a low heat.
-Once the butter was melted, I took the pan off the heat and added the white chocolate.
-I left it for a couple of minutes, then stir it until the white chocolate melts into the mixture.
+Start by melting the butter and golden caster sugar together in a pan on a low heat.
+Once the butter is melted, take the pan off the heat and add the white chocolate.
+Leave it for a couple of minutes, then stir it until the white chocolate melts into the mixture.

-Then I added the flour, and poured the batter into a lined traybake tin.
-I placed the Jammie Dodger biscuits in a neat pattern on top, then added blobs of jam all around the biscuits, once I was happy with the amount of jam I swirled it around using a butter knife.
+Pour the batter into a lined traybake tin.
+Place the Jammie Dodger biscuits on top, then added blobs of jam all around the biscuits and swirl the jam around using a butter knife.
 Bake for 30 minutes or until golden all over.

 How do you know when the Jammie Dodger Blondies are baked?